NHCGov.com › NC Cooperative Extension and Arboretum

-Welcome to NCSU Extension Service and NHC Arboretum
+Welcome to the NC Cooperative Extension and NHC Arboretum

-The North Carolina State University Extension Service gives our county’s residents easy access to the resources and expertise of NC State University and NC A&T State University.
-Through educational programs, publications, and events, Extension Service Agents deliver unbiased, research-based information to New Hanover County citizens.
+North Carolina Cooperative Extension gives our county’s residents easy access to the resources and expertise of NC State University and NC A&T State University.
+Through educational programs, publications, and events, Extension Agents deliver unbiased, research-based information to New Hanover County citizens.

 Open daily from dawn to dusk and no admission fee.
 The Arboretum is a unique, 7-acre park with FREE admission, in the heart of New Hanover County where homeowners can see the variety of plants that grow in our coastal area as well as emerging trends in plant material.
 Cooperative Extension’s “horticulture laboratory”, the Arboretum has a very knowledgeable staff and many volunteers working to make the gardens beautiful and educational.
 Come out and discover what makes us so extraordinary!
 The Arboretum is open to the public and is FREE!

 RALEIGH -- The N.C.
 Department of Agriculture and Consumer Services Agronomic Services lab has scaled back its testing to a few core services, making home soil testing another casualty of the COVID-19 pandemic.
 But, homeowners may be able to use the recommendations from a previous year’s test to maintain their yards and gardens.

 “At this time, the lab is accepting only diagnostic soil samples from agricultural clients,” said David Hardy, Soil Lab section chief.
 “Generally, soil testing is advised every 2 to 3 years.
 If you submitted soil samples to be tested in this timeframe, you can still use the recommendations from these past reports.”

 Old soil test reports issued can be found at the Agronomic Services website, http://www.ncagr.gov/agronomi/pals/, where you will enter your last name in the search tool.